menachemkorf/angular-todo/README.md

 All todos are stored in the browser's localStorage.

-The app makes use of angular's built-in directives, custom directives, controllers, services, scopes.
+The app makes use of angular's built-in directives, custom directives, controllers, services and scopes.